 Our future success depends, in part, on our ability to continue to attract and retain highly skilled personnel.
 The loss of the services of any of our key personnel, the inability to attract or retain qualified personnel, or delays in hiring required personnel, particularly in engineering and sales, may seriously harm our business, financial condition and results of operations.
 From time to time, we experience turnover in our management-level personnel.
 None of our key employees has an employment agreement for a specific term, and any of our employees may terminate their employment at any time.
 Our ability to continue to attract and retain highly skilled personnel will be critical to our future success.
-Competition for highly-skilled personnel is frequently intense, especially for qualified employees in network security and especially in the locations where we have a substantial presence and need for highly-skilled personnel to fulfill our current or future needs.
+Competition for highly-skilled personnel is frequently intense, especially for qualified employees in network security and especially in the locations where we have a substantial presence and need for highly-skilled personnel, such as the San Francisco Bay Area and Vancouver, Canada.
+We may not be successful in attracting, assimilating or retaining qualified personnel to fulfill our current or future needs.
 Also, to the extent we hire personnel from competitors, we may be subject to allegations that they have been improperly solicited or divulged proprietary or other confidential information.